-TOPAs open, cloud based platform of decision support tools for building and facilities managers, owners and ESCOs will provide a holistic performance audit process through supporting tools and methodologies that minimise the gap between predicted and actual energy use.
+The TOPAs open, cloud based platform of decision support tools for building and facilities managers, owners and ESCOs provides a holistic performance audit process that minimise the gap between predicted and actual energy use.

-TOPAs’s framework for continuous performance auditing will allow the better understanding of the actual energy performance in and across existing buildings and facilitate continuous performance improvement based on real operational use.
+The TOPAs framework for continuous performance auditing allows a better understanding of the actual energy performance in and across existing buildings and facilitates continuous performance improvement based on real operational use.

-TOPAs will enhance traditional energy performance related data sources (e.g. energy meters, temperature, humidity, weather etc.) with contextual sources such as occupancy models, equipment performance and air quality models to better quantify the performance gap.
+TOPAs enhances traditional energy performance related data sources (e.g. energy meters, temperature, humidity, weather etc.) with contextual sources such as occupancy models, equipment performance and air quality models to better quantify the performance gap.
 TOPAs technological objectives include:

 KPIs - Enhance current common performance metrics and performance auditing processes for building and blocks of buildings to enable experience and knowledge sharing among stakeholders to firstly improve the replicability of energy savings for similar building typologies through a better base model and secondly investigate the most appropriate business models to foster growth in the energy services sector.

 Model Predictive Control - Integrate enhanced building models with a continuous auditing methodology encapsulating live building performance measurements enabling a measurement based performance evaluation.
-Improving control and energy consumption at all levels of building operation using Distributed Model Predictive Control (DMPC) approaches at building and district level that utilize the occupancy, air quality monitoring and energy prediction model).
+Improve control and energy consumption at all levels of building operation using Distributed Model Predictive Control (DMPC) approach at building and district level that utilize the occupancy, air quality monitoring and energy prediction model).

-Decision Support Tools - Provide decision support tools for building and facilities managers, owners and ESCOs to more effectively manage their site, providing visibility on how energy related decisions impact cost, occupant comfort and health and general management process.
+Decision Support Tools - Provide decision support tools for building and facilities managers, owners and ESCOs to more effectively manage their site, enhancing visibility on how energy related decisions impact cost, occupant comfort, health and the general management process.

 Gap Reduction - Target a reduction in the gap to 10% as an initial benchmark and to progressively challenge this target throughout the project.